 Sharon Day serves as Director of Nutrition at CTCA at Western Regional Medical Center (Western).
-The nutrition and metabolic support team is comprised of licensed and registered clinical oncology dietitians.
+The nutrition and metabolic support team is staffed by licensed and registered clinical oncology dietitians.
 The team works closely with gastroenterologist Dr. Jeffrey Weber, who serves as Director of Gastroenterology & Metabolism.

 “What we know from the literature is that patients who are well nourished tolerate treatment better and patients who are malnourished have more treatment interruptions,” says Day.
 "Diet is one risk factor that patients can grab hold of.
 A diagnosis of cancer can create losses.
 Choosing foods that are higher in nutritive value is one way that patients can feel empowered."

 Collaboration with the culinary team

 The nutrition team at Western works closely with the hospital's chefs to select ingredients high in antioxidants, phytochemicals, vitamins and minerals.
 If you have special dietary needs or want a dish that is not scheduled on the daily menu, Western's culinary team will accommodate you.

 Sometimes cancer treatment affects taste buds.
-The culinary team at Western uses spices and herbs pleasing to the patient’s palette.
-“Rallying the team to support patient care includes the culinary team!" explains Day.
-"We will schedule a meeting with patients and their caregivers to review food options and create ideas for meals that are pleasing to the palette."
+The culinary team at Western uses spices and herbs designed to be pleasing to the patient’s palette.
+“Rallying the team to support patient care includes the culinary team," explains Day.
+"We will schedule a meeting with patients and their caregivers to review food options and create ideas for meals that taste good."